ankerapp/anker-themes/README.md

     ```

 10. Put everything together and get your PR ready
-    * inside `themes` directory create a directory for your theme with the same
+    * Inside `themes` directory create a directory for your theme with the same
         name as your theme e.g your theme name is `_example.scss` your directory
-        will become `example/`
+        will become `example/`.
+    * Inside your theme directory you should have a `js` and `sass` directory.
+        Your theme JS file goes in `example/js` and the SCSS file in
+        `example/sass`.
+    * If your theme don't have a specific JS file and used the default theme you
+        still have to rename it to your theme name and include it in theme
+        files.
-    * Inside put your `_<your-theme-name>.scss` also your theme's JS file and
+    * Inside put your `_<your-theme-name>.scss` also `<your-theme-name>.js` file
-        `data.json` if necessary.
+        and `data.json` if necessary.
-    * Take screenshots for different devices.
-At least one should be included!
+    * Take a screenshot!
     * Create a `README.md` file
-    * Put your screenshots in `README.md` file also your instructions if needed
+    * Put your screenshot in `README.md` file also your instructions if needed
     * Best practice add a demo maybe a Netlify demo which is done in minutes

 11. Create a new [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from `<your-branch-name>`